 Here’s what you need to know before you go to Concord to visit the New Hampshire State House or the Legislative Office Building (LOB).
 If you have a chance, treat yourself to a free State House tour; call the Visitor Center for more information at (603) 271-2154.
+When the State House is closed, you can watch a video tour courtesy of C-SPAN.

 If you have any questions while you’re in the State House or LOB, you’ll find that staffers and legislators alike are very helpful.
 Remember that New Hampshire legislators are basically volunteers, earning only $100 per year for their service.
 They’re neighbors.